DevrimBaran/Messaging-Engine-2/docs/concepts/Configuration.md

     pin1: 12
     pin2: 13
     is_test_mode: false
+# TODO: actuator support is not yet implemented
 ```

 - `instance_id`: (Required) A unique ID of this ME2 instance.
 Note: ME2 does not work correctly if there are several ME2